 The Scarboro Foreign Mission Society (Charitable Reg. #11914 2164 RR0001) is a Roman Catholic missionary community involved in mission overseas and in Canada.
 Founded in Canada in 1918 by Fr.
-John Fraser, Scarboro's initial purpose was to train
+John Fraser, Scarboro's initial purpose was to train and send missionary priests to China.
+Forced to leave China after the Second World War, Scarboro began working in the Caribbean, Asia, and Latin America.

-China after the Second World War, Scarboro began working in the Caribbean, Asia, and Latin America.
 Scarboro Missions magazine publishes four editions each year, plus the calendar.
-The articles published represent the opinions of the authors and do not nec-
+The articles published represent the opinions of the authors and do not necessarily reflect the official position of the Society.